Directional Dark Matter Detection in Anisotropic Dirac Materials: Scattering in Anisotropic Dirac Materials

 \subsubsection{Anisotropies in the Matrix Element}

-The scattering matrix element is sensitive to anisotropies in both the band structure and the permittivity tensor.
+The scattering matrix element is sensitive to anisotropies in both the band structure and the dielectric tensor.
 To understand the modulation induced by the matrix element it is useful to deconstruct the impact on the matrix element in terms of the $\epsilon$ and WF factors defined in \eq{eq:matelement}.

-Crystal anisotropies enter in the $\epsilon$-factor in two ways.
-First, the presence of the $\boldsymbol{\kappa}^{-1}$ matrix in \eq{eq.permgapless} is such that the $\epsilon$-factor is larger when $\q$ points in the direction of the largest component of the dielectric tensor.
-Second, the $\tilde{\q}^2\equiv\sum v_{ F,i}q_i$ in \eq{eq.permgapless} causes the $\epsilon$-factor to be maximized when $\q$ is aligned with the smallest component of the Fermi velocity and vice-versa.
-In general, one can convince oneself from the Kramers-Kronig sum rules, that the direction corresponding to the largest component of the dielectric tensor corresponds to the one with a small gap and hence the smallest Fermi velocity.
-Therefore, the resulting modulation of the $\epsilon$-term tends to present more than one local minimum/maximum.
-The dependence of the $\epsilon$-factor on the $\q$-orientation relative to the crystal anisotropies is illustrated in \Fig{fig:eqplot} for the case of ${\rm ZrTe}_5$.
+Crystal anisotropies enter in the $\epsilon$-factor thorough the tensorial structure of $\e$.
+Namely, the $\epsilon$-factor is maximized when $\q$ points in the direction of the smallest component of the dielectric tensor (as shown in the left panel of \Fig{fig:crystani}).

 The WF-factor is sensitive to anisotropies in the band structure of the crystal through the rescaled momentum transfer $\tilde\q$.
 The WF-factor grows by increasing the angle between $\tilde\q$ and $\tilde\q+\tilde\bk$.
 This angle is non-zero when $\tilde\q$ gives a sizable contribution to the sum $\tilde\q+\tilde\bk$.
 The fraction of the kinematically allowed $\q$ that satisfies this requirement grows when the momentum transfer is aligned with the largest component of the Fermi velocity, given that this maximized the rescaled momenta $\tilde\q$.
-The WF-factor is maximized (minimized) when the momentum transfer points along the direction with the highest (smallest) Fermi velocity, as shown in \Fig{fig:WFqplot}. \\ \\ Comparing figures \ref{fig:gqplot}, \ref{fig:eqplot} and \ref{fig:WFqplot}, we see that for the case of ${\rm ZrTe}_5$ the modulation of the rate is dominated by the kinematic term.
-This explains why the scattering rate shown in \Fig{fig:scattmod} is maximized around $t=1/2$ day.
-Indeed, at this time the Earth's velocity is almost completely in the $y$-direction.
-Therefore, the preferred direction for $\q$ singled out by the Earth's motion ($\hat\q=-\bfv_e$) and the one singled out by the kinematic term ($\hat\q$ along the smallest component of $v_F$) are aligned.
+The WF-factor is maximized (minimized) when the momentum transfer points along the direction with the highest (smallest) Fermi velocity, as shown in the right panel of \Fig{fig:crystani}.